sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 * Core Certified Exploits
 * Centralized Toolset

+While there are other tools for penetration testing, the community driven aspect of and that it is available as open-source software are two key advantages of Metasploit.
+They facilitate the sharing of knowledge within the community and make easy for beginners to find a starting point.

 ## Quiz

 Here you can find the quiz to test your knowledge of Metasploit: